bwood21/travis-ci-status/README.md

 * `travis-ci-status:toggle` - Toggle the status bar entry
 * `travis-ci-status:toggle-build-matrix` - Toggle the build matrix panel
 * `travis-ci-status:open-on-travis` - Open the project on the Travis CI site

+### Note

+Since August 27, 2016 the Travis CI Status package is being maintained by [Ghost1227](https://github.com/ghost1227).
+While development will be happening in tombell's repo, please direct any messages to me through [my website](https://section214.com).